tunks/CSX-Compiler/README.md

 ## Type Checker

 The type checker operates on the abstract syntax tree built by the CSX parser.
-The type checker produces an error message and type error, and returns a boolean value indicating whether the abstract syntax tree has any type or scoping errors.
+The type checker can produce error messages and type errors, and returns a boolean value indicating whether the abstract syntax tree has any type or scoping errors.